 I think about that for a minute, and realize that it’s true.
 Even as a child she’d laugh at inappropriate things.
 There was this one time when mom and Kyle – her boyfriend of the moment – were throwing things at each other and freaking out about something that had happened out back in the meth shed.
 He hit mom hard, knocking her to the floor, and Kyla tried to get between them to protect the woman for some unknown reason.
 Call it instinct or sheer stupidity, but she was only four, and after all the woman had put her through… Well, I guess what they say is true: mom is God in the eyes of a child.

 Anyway, Kyle kicked Kyla out of the way, hard, hard enough for her head to make a dent in the thin trailer wall where she landed.
 She was dazed for a minute, a bruise immediately blushing to life on her too large, child forehead, and he laughed.
-No, he guffawed, a laugh hearty and genuine.
+No, he guffawed, hearty and genuine.
 That snapped Kyla back into reality.
 She got up to charge him but I caught her and yanked her back.
 He laughed even harder, and so she thrashed harder, and when she realized that I wasn’t going to let her go, she started to use her words instead.
 She called him a plethora of slurs that no one her age should know, but oddly enough, it was the, ‘You kick like a girl,’ that had struck a chord in the washed-out junky.

-He enraged and I barely managed to drag her out of there before he reached us, hauling her into the forest to hide.
-I knew the forest like the back of my hand and he didn’t follow if the sounds of his abuse to our mother were any indication.
+He enraged and I barely managed to drag her out of there before he reached us, hauling her into the woods to hide.
+I knew the woods like the back of my hand and he didn’t follow if the sounds of his abuse to our mother were any indication.
 Once we were deep enough not to hear her screams and his shouts, I started to check Kyla’s injuries.
 She was shaking, but most of her anger had dissipated.
 I thought that she was going to cry.
 Hell, I was, but she didn’t.
 Instead, she started to laugh, even though her little lip was bloodied and a goose egg was growing at the edge of her hairline.

 I remember thinking at the time that her ability to find humor when there was nothing to be happy about made me love her all the more, even while it made me hate her a little bit.
 Her childish laugh was strange and infectious, and I couldn’t help but laugh with her, even though I resented her innate ability to retain some of her innocence with natural born coping skills.
 Either way, if it hadn’t been for her ability to do that, I don’t think I’d have ever laughed before the age of eleven.
 There was just nothing to laugh about.